machyve/xhyve/README.md

 Installation
 ------------

-If you have home brew, then simply:
+If you have homebrew, then simply:

     $ brew update
     $ brew install xhyve